Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Hints:

-* You can use the Kokkos API to create a parallel_for loop.
+* You can use the Kokkos::RangePolicy to parallelize the for loop.
+* You can use the Kokkos::TeamPolicy to parallelize the if statement.
+* You can use the Kokkos::TeamPolicy to parallelize the kernel.
-* You can use the Kokkos API to create a parallel_reduce loop.
+* You can use the Kokkos::TeamPolicy to parallelize the main function.
-* You can use the Kokkos API to create a parallel_scan loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_scan_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_scan_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_reduce loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use the Kokkos API to create a parallel_for_each_scan_reduce_each loop.
+* You can use the Kokkos::TeamPolicy to parallelize the copy function.
-* You can use
+* You can use the Kokkos::TeamPolicy to

 ## Index 27